mby74/MECHANISM-AI-Model-Library/README.md

 ## 1. Overview

-**MECHANISM-AI** is an iterative, mechanism-guided AI framework for discovering governing rules and control strategies in nonlinear, multi-scale biological systems.
+**MECHANISM-AI** (Multi-scale, Explainable Control and Hypothesis-driven Analysis of Nonlinear Immune Systems via Mechanistic AI) is an iterative, mechanism-guided AI framework for discovering governing rules and control strategies in nonlinear, multi-scale biological systems.

 The framework integrates: